Caroline Graham Hansen: 2019–20 season

-On 20 May 2019, it was announced Hansen had signed with FC Barcelona on a two-year contract, becoming the first Norwegian (both in men's and women's football) to sign for the blaugrana club.
+On 20 May 2019, it was announced Hansen had signed with FC Barcelona on a two-year contract, becoming the first Norwegian (both in women's and men's football) to sign for the blaugrana club.
 She mentioned being attracted to Barcelona because of their possession style of football.
 Her first title with the club came on 24 August 2020, winning the Copa Catalunya.
 Hansen made her league debut with the club on the first matchday of the season, where Barcelona defeated CD TACÓN (now Real Madrid Femenino).
-Hansen scored the 6th goal in a rout of Los Blancos that ended 9–1 in Barcelona's favor.
+Hansen scored the 6th goal in a rout of Los Blancos that ended 9–1 in Barcelona's favour.

 On 10 February 2020, Barcelona beat Real Sociedad by 10–1 to archive the Supercopa de España title, with Hansen scoring Barcelona's fifth goal.
 In March 2020, Hansen joined a group of athletes in donating 10% of her Barcelona salary to people affected by the COVID-19 pandemic.
 On 6 May 2020, the Royal Spanish Football Federation announced the premature end of the league, naming Barcelona as league champions.
 She finished the 2019–20 league season as the Primera Division's top assister.

-Although the domestic league was concluded, the 2019–20 UEFA Women's Champions League competition still remained suspended until its resumption in August 2020, where it was played in the Basque Country in single-leg knockout stages.
+Although the domestic league was concluded, the 2019–20 UEFA Champions League competition still remained suspended until its resumption in August 2020, where it was played in the Basque Country in single-leg knockout stages.
 Hansen started the match against Barcelona's domestic rivals Atlético Madrid in the quarterfinals, where she played all 90 minutes.
 Barcelona were kept scoreless until they were rescued by a goal in the 80th minute from Kheira Hamraoui, who scored from a ball rebounded off a cross from Hansen.
 In the semifinal, she faced her former team VfL Wolfsburg, where Barcelona fell 1–0 to the Germans.